 You now know what to do the next time you want to stop short when moving downhill.

 Once you get the hang of the Coleman slide, then you can take a bolder step by learning how to powerslide on a longboard.

 Sliding is a hard technique that requires a lot of practice and patience to master.
 But once you get the hang of it, so many possibilities lie in front of you.
 It is difficult to ride the same way again.

-The Coleman slide is your best bet to learning how to slide on a longboard as a beginner as it makes the difficult job look easy.
+The Coleman slide is your best bet to learning how to slide as a beginner as it makes the difficult job look easy.
 It is a lot easier when you practice with a few friends.